flatironinstitute/lineage_viewer/README.md

 the bottom of the interface.
 All cells of both timestamps will display in the detail view even if they don't have parent/child relationships.

-The user can identify a "selected" cell for the current and previous timestamps by clicking the rectangles that correspond to that cell.
-The selections will be highlighted by outer rectangles.
+The user can identify a "selected" structure for the current and previous timestamps by clicking the rectangles that correspond to that structure.
+The selections will be highlighted by outer rectangles in the timestamp detail and their projections will appear in the images (as described below).

 ## The microscopy volumes